-- Instruct patients who miss a dose of VICTOZA® to resume the once -daily dosage regimen as prescribed with the next scheduled dose.
-Do not administer an extra dose or increase the dose to make up for the missed dose. - If more than 3 days have elapsed since the last VICTOZA® dose, reinitiate VICTOZA® at 0.6 mg once daily to mitigate any gastrointestinal symptoms associated with reinitiation of treatment.
+- Instruct patients who miss a dose of VICTOZA® to resume the once daily dosage regimen as prescribed with the next scheduled dose.
+Do not administer an extra dose or increase the dose to make up for the missed dose. - If more than 3 days have elapsed since the last VICTOZA® dose, reinitiate VICTOZA® at 0.6 mg once daily to reduce the risk of gastrointestinal adverse reactions associated with reinitiation of treatment.
 Upon reinitiation, VICTOZA® should be titrated at the discretion of the healthcare provider.